tamerfrombk/muka/README.md

 # Muka

 `muka` is a program for detecting and removing duplicate files from a directory.
-The word `muka` comes from the word for "duplicate" in Arabic: `mukarar` (مكرر).
+The word `muka` is derived from the word for "duplicate" in Arabic: `mukarar` (مكرر).

+`muka` attempts to follow the `KISS` principle while keeping data safety in mind.
+This means `muka` only focuses on delivering its intended core functionality (detecting and removing duplicate files) without many bells and whistles; `muka` comes with a handful of command line flags and implements sane and data safe behavior by default.

+By default, `muka` will recursively search the current working directory and list all duplicate files _without deleting anything_.
+This helps keep your data safe against accidental deletion by requiring you to explicitly state you wish to delete files.
+Additionally, `muka` comes with a dry run mode to simulate deleting files.
+For data safety reasons, it's recommended to run `muka` in dry run mode when scanning a directory for the first time.

+To actually delete files, `muka` supports interactive and automatic behavior; use the `-i` flag to interactively delete duplicates or `-f` to have `muka` delete them for you without intervention.
+Dry run mode can be combined with both of these methods to increase your data safety.

+__Note__: When a file has multiple duplicates, this `-f` option will always remove the multiple duplicates over the original.
+This is done to maximize the amount of freed space.
+In the case of a file having a single duplicate, one of them is arbitrarily chosen to be removed.

+Please exercise caution when deleting files -- especially using `-f`; once a file is deleted, there is no easy way of getting it back.

 ## Getting Started

 `muka` uses the Go standard library and build tools.

-By default, `muka` will recursively search the current working directory and list all duplicate files.
-To actually delete files, use the `-i` flag to interactively delete duplicates or `-f` to have `muka` delete them for you without intervention.

-__Note__: When a file has multiple duplicates, this `-f` option will always remove the multiple duplicates over the original.
-In the case of a file having a single duplicate, one of them is arbitrarily chosen to be removed.

-Please exercise caution when deleting your files; once a file is deleted, there is no _easy_ way of getting it back.

 To review the full help menu for `muka`, use the `-h` or `--help` flags.

-### Examples
+## Examples

 List all duplicate files in the current working directory:
 ```
 > cd /tmp
 > muka

-'/tmp/file2.md' is a duplicate of '/home/tamer/projects/go/muka/tmp/file1.txt'.
-'/tmp/file3.foo' is a duplicate of '/home/tamer/projects/go/muka/tmp/file1.txt'.
+Original: /tmp/file1.txt
+Duplicates: [ /tmp/file2.md, /tmp/file3.foo ]

 ```

 List all duplicate files in a specific directory:
 ```
 > muka -d /tmp

-'/tmp/file2.md' is a duplicate of '/home/tamer/projects/go/muka/tmp/file1.txt'.
-'/tmp/file3.foo' is a duplicate of '/home/tamer/projects/go/muka/tmp/file1.txt'.
+Original: /tmp/file1.txt
+Duplicates: [ /tmp/file2.md, /tmp/file3.foo ]

 ```

-List and interactively remove duplicates:
+Interactively remove duplicates (`o` is for `original`, `d` is for `duplicates`, and `s` is to skip the current selection):
 ```
 > muka -i

-The following are duplicates:
-1) /tmp/file1.txt
+Original: /tmp/file1.txt
-2) /tmp/file2.md
+Duplicates: [ /tmp/file2.md, /tmp/file3.foo ]

-Which file do you wish to remove?
-[1/2] >
+Which file(s) do you wish to remove? [o/d/s] >
 ```

 Remove duplicates automatically without prompting: